Methadone Addiction Treatment in West Palm Beach, Florida

 What To Expect

-Prior to becoming a patient of ours here at the West Palm Beach Methadone addiction treatment center, you must participate in and complete a pre-admission screening.
+Prior to becoming a patient of ours here at the Methadone addiction treatment in West Palm Beach, FL, you must participate in and complete a pre-admission screening.
 This will help determine if our addiction is the right treatment center for you!
 If by chance we are not, we will help connect you with other quality programs that will be a better fit for you and your specific situation and circumstance.

 You will start treatment immediately if you are offered admission.
 During week one, you will be completing intake and assessments, including attending orientations, meeting all the staff and other additional members of the community, including checking into the housing in which you will be residing.